mellora/Ansible/README.md

 # Ansible-Server
-Ansible Scripts for home automation for server management
+Personal Ansible Scripts for home server management automation.

+Used in conjunction with my Ansible-Pull projects to manage all home unix infrastructure.